Skip to Content

 Once a shot clock violation occurs, the team that failed to attempt the valid field goal in time would lose possession of the ball via turnover to the opposing team, who would typically receive it at the nearest sideline where the play was stopped but not as close to the baseline as the free throw line extended.

-General time when 24-second shot clock starts
+What is the general time when the 24-second shot clock starts?

 In general, the 24-second shot clock starts once a player gains possession of the basketball, which also means that same player’s team is in control of the ball